-- Official record of secondary school (high school) transcripts.
-All transcripts issued by schools not located in the U.S. must be sent to a third party evaluation company and have an evaluation completed.
+Official record of secondary school (high school) transcripts.
+All transcripts issued by the schools not located in the U.S. must be sent to a third party evaluation company and have an evaluation completed.
 Applicants can use either Josef Silny & Associates, World Education Service, or another credential evaluation service that is a member of the National Association of Credential Services (NACES).

-- Test of English as a Foreign Language (TOEFL) scores (550 on the standard, 213 on the computerbased version or 77 on the internet based TOEFL).
-This test is required for all international students except those whose native language is English.
+- Test of English as a Foreign Language (TOEFL) scores (550 on the standard, 213 on the computer-based version or 77

+on the internet-based TOEFL).
+This test is required for all international students except those whose native language

-- The following countries are exempt from the TOEFL requirement:
+is English.
+The following countries are exempt from the TOEFL requirement:

-- American Samoa
+- o American Samoa

 - Australia

-- Bahamas
+- o Bahamas

 - Barbados

 - Belize

-- Canada (note: Quebec students must take the TOEFL)
+- Canada (NOTE: Quebec students must take the TOEFL)

-- Dominica
+- o Dominica

-- Grenada
+- o Grenada

 - Grand Cayman

-- Guyana
+- o Guyana

-- Ireland
+- o Ireland

-- Liberia
+- o Liberia

 - New Zealand

 - Sierra Leone

 - Trinidad/Tobago

 - United Kingdom

 - College Entrance Examination Scores (SAT and/or ACT)

-- SAT Requirements:
+- SAT Requirements

 - Test dates including March 2016 and beyond: Minimum of 880 (Evidence-based Writing/Reading and Math sections combined)

 - Test dates prior to March 2016: Minimum of 800 (Critical Reading and Math sections combined)

 - ACT Requirement

-- A minimum composite score of 17
+- Minimum composite score of 17